Judy Chicago: Name change

 As Chicago made her name as an artist and came to know herself as a woman, she no longer felt connected to the surname Cohen.
 This was due to her grief from the death of her father and the lost connection to her married name Gerowitz, after her husband's death.
 She decided to change her last name to something independent of being connected to a man by marriage or heritage.

 In 1965, she married sculptor Lloyd Hamrol.
-(They divorced in 1979.)
+They divorced in 1979.

-Gallery owner Rolf Nelson nicknamed her "Judy Chicago" because of her strong personality and thick Chicago accent.
+Gallery owner Rolf Nelson nicknamed her "Judy Chicago" because of her strong personality and strong Chicago accent.
 She decided this would be her new name.
 By legally changing her surname from the ethnically charged Gerowitz to the more neutral Chicago, she freed herself from a certain social identity.
 Chicago was appalled that her new husband's signature approval was required to change her name legally.
 To celebrate the name change, she posed for the exhibition invitation dressed as a boxer, wearing a sweatshirt with her new last name on it.
 She also posted a banner across the gallery at her 1970 solo show at California State University at Fullerton, that read: "Judy Gerowitz hereby divests herself of all names imposed upon her through male social dominance and chooses her own name, Judy Chicago."
 An advertisement with the same statement was placed in Artforum's October 1970 issue.